WICG/close-watcher/README.md

 On desktop platforms, this problem is currently solved by listening for the `keydown` event, and closing the component when the <kbd>Esc</kbd> key is pressed.
 Built-in platform APIs, such as [`<dialog>`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal), [fullscreen](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API), or [`<input type="date">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date), will do this automatically.
 Note that this can be easy to get wrong, e.g. by accidentally listening for `keyup` or `keypress`.

 On mobile platforms, getting the right behavior is significantly harder.
-First, platform-specific code is required, to do nothing on iOS (or, perhaps, try to detect VoiceOver and then intercept its "z" gesture?), capture the back button on Android, and listen for gamepad inputs on PlayStation browser.
+First, platform-specific code is required, to do nothing on iOS, capture the back button or swipe-from-the-sides gesture on Android, and listen for gamepad inputs on PlayStation browser.

 Next, capturing the back button on Android requires manipulating the history list using the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 This is a poor fit for several reasons:

 - This UI state is non-navigational, i.e., the URL doesn't and shouldn't change when opening a component.
 When the page is reloaded or shared, web developers generally don't want to automatically re-open the same component.